tairasoul/JCO/README.md

-# Development of this project is on halt until I get the motivation to work on this again.
+# Archived as of 03/03/2024 due to manually setting FFlags not being a thing anymore.

 # JCO